Starbucks Barista Fired After Writing ‘PIG’ On Police Officer’s Hot Chocolate

 “It’s another tiny symptom and a nearly indiscernible shout from a contemptuous, roaring and riotous segment of a misanthropic society that vilifies those who stand for what’s right and glorifies the very people who would usher in the destruction of the social fabric,” O’Mara wrote about the incident.

 The incident occurs at a time when there is a growing concern over the behavior of police officers across the nation.
-As The Inquisitr previously reported, a police officer in Dallas, Texas was convicted of murdering her neighbor in his own home in a high-profile case that some claim is just one instance illuminating an abuse of power power by law enforcement officers.
+As The Inquisitr previously reported, a police officer in Dallas, Texas was convicted of murdering her neighbor in his own home in a high-profile case that some claim is just one instance illuminating an abuse of power by law enforcement officers.

 Online, reactions to the news were mixed.
-While some applauded Starbucks’ decision to fire the barista over the incident, others were less convinced that the action was worth of the individual losing their job.
+While some applauded Starbucks’ decision to fire the barista over the incident, others were less convinced that the action was worthy of the individual losing their job.

 “So they faced more consequences than those cops likely would have if they shot someone,” one Twitter user said.
 “Cool society we have.”